Sometimes life gets up in our face and bitch slaps us silly.

 Take it away Pamela Patrick!

-My interest in meditation began in the mid 1960’s when the Beatles travelled to India and explored Eastern mind culture, an experience that resulted in one of my favorite albums, the White Album.
+My interest in meditation began in the mid 1960’s when the Beatles traveled to India and explored Eastern mind culture, an experience that resulted in one of my favorite albums, the White Album.
 That, and the popularity of musician Ravi Shankar, sparked my interest and curiosity.

-I had heard a little about meditation and yoga as a child because my grandmother Maxine’s older sister, Amber, had set out for India on her own as a young woman in the late 1920’s.
+I’d heard a little about meditation and yoga as a child because my grandmother Maxine’s older sister, Amber, had set out for India on her own as a young woman in the late 1920’s.

 This was not a common course of action for women of her time.
 She came back and wrote a book using her Indian name, Cajzoran Ali, titled, Divine Posture Influence upon Endocrine Glands.
 I believe that Amazon may still have a copy or two.
 My mom and dad never talked much about “that” side of the family.

 Meditation and yoga and young women running off to India by themselves proved to be way too weird for them.
-As a child, I loved hearing stories that my grandma Maxine shared with me about Amber, and all her adventures.
+As a child, I loved hearing stories that my grandma Maxine shared with me about Amber and all her adventures.